Melvin Gordon III Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Matchup vs. Kansas City

-- Gordon's 59.2 rushing yards per game over his last 10 matchups against the Chiefs are 7.7 more yards than his over/under in Saturday's game.
+- Against the Chiefs, Gordon has averaged 59.2 rushing yards per game over his last 10 matchups, 8.7 more yards than his over/under in Saturday's game.

-- Gordon, in 10 matchups versus the Chiefs, has run for a TD five times (including multiple scores in one game).
+- Gordon has had a rushing touchdown in five games against the Chiefs, and had multiple TDs in one of those games.

 - Note: Gordon's stats vs. Chiefs date back to 2016.

-- Conceding 113.0 rushing yards per game, the Chiefs have the 17th-ranked run defense in the league.
+- Gordon will go up against a Chiefs squad that allows 113.0 rushing yards per game and is the NFL's 17th-ranked rush defense.

-- Gordon and the Broncos will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).
+- Gordon and the Broncos will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Against the Chargers last week, Gordon rushed 10 times for 43 yards (4.3 yards per carry).
+- Last week against the Chargers, Gordon ran for 43 yards on 10 carries (averaging 4.3 yards per attempt).

 Gordon's Denver Teammates